How did you even come up with that?!

 Suddenly I felt adventurous again

 Next thing I knew, I was in the mood for another adventure again.
 Past and present experiences led to my idea for my future.
 Life is pulling me into the world after all my years in the office and my many trips.
 Boring retirement cruises are not my thing, that’s just something for old people. 😉 My adventures should take me beyond the recommendations of all the guide books out there.
-I want to get to know everything about the countries I’ll drive through.
+I want to get to know everything about the countries I drive through.
 The good and the bad.
 Before that, I’m planning to take a class or two about photography.
 This has been a passion of mine for a while.
 Consequently, you’ll benefit from that as well by getting to see even more beautiful pictures here. 🙂

 This blog is for all of you to tag along my journey.
-You’ll be able to find all the latest information here, have a look at my pictures – or just get some inspiration…
+You’ll be able to find all the latest information here, have a look at my pictures and videos – or just get some inspiration…